Wandering Bajans

 • WETA Workshop — the studio behind Lord of the Rings, Narnia, Avatar

-• Cuba Street — Wellington’s creative heart, independent shops, cafés, street art
+• Cuba Street — Wellington's creative heart

 The Interislander ferry to Picton departs from Wellington — the crossing through the Marlborough Sounds is one of the more beautiful things you will do in New Zealand without really trying.